 In this post, you will know if Wurzburg, Germany, is worth a visit or not.
 I will give you reasons, the things to do and things to see in Wurzburg, to help you decide if this place is for you.

-Before we go deep on the reasons why visit Wurzburg, let’s first know what makes this city famous, unique from other cities in Germany:
+Before we go deep into the reasons why visit Wurzburg, let’s first know what makes this city famous, unique from other cities in Germany:

 What is Wurzburg Germany known for?